yiifaa/mirana-kibana/ui_framework/README.md

 You can view interactive documentation by running `npm run uiFramework:start` and then visiting `http://localhost:8020/`.

-You can run `node scripts/jest --watch` to watch for changes and run the tests as you code.
+You can run `npm run uiFramework:dev` to watch for changes and run the tests as you code.

-You can run `node scripts/jest --coverage` to generate a code coverage report to see how fully-tested the code is.
+You can run `npm run uiFramework:coverage` to generate a code coverage report to see how fully-tested the code is.

-See the documentation in [`scripts/jest.js`](../scripts/jest.js) for more options.

 ### React components